-High-Speed Frame Capture + (C30)
+High-Speed Frame Capture + (C30/C60/C120)

-For high-speed burst photography at a rate of 30 fps (high-speed frame capture +), select [C30] for [Release mode] in the photo shooting menu.
+For high-speed burst photography at frame rates of 30, 60, or 120 fps (high-speed frame capture +), hold the \square (\bigcirc n) button and rotate the main command dial to choose [C30], [C60], or [C120].

 - The maximum length for bursts taken using high-speed frame capture + is approximately four seconds. - The photos recorded may also include the final pictures from frames buffered while the shutter-release button is pressed halfway ("Pre-Release Capture"); to choose how much of the buffer is saved, use Custom Setting d3 [Pre-Release Capture options].
-You can also limit the length of the burst recorded after the shutter-release button is pressed all the way down ( \$\subseteq\$ 556). - The touch shutter can be used only to take one picture at a time.
+You can also limit the length of the burst recorded after the shutter-release button is pressed all the way down (421). - The touch shutter can be used only to take one picture at a time.
 Use the shutter-release button for high-speed frame capture +.